kl-m-n/wgconfig/README.md

 Keep in mind that this tool is a side-project so updates are less frequent.

+## Requirements
+This program will run on any system that meets the following requirements:
+- Python 3.6 or higher
+- Wireguard installed

 ## Installation
 1. Clone repositiry to your server
 ```